Transfer VM From AWS EC2 to Akamai Using Disk Images

 gzip export-ami-9dadaf55b2b57810t.img

-file with your specific file name.
-Specify the label, description, and region based on your specific use case.
+Use the Linode CLI to upload your compressed image file.
+Replace the filename with your specific .gz image, and specify the label, description, and region based on your use case.

 linode-cli image-upload \